-FINANCIAL OBLIGATIONS SPECIFIC TO GRADUATE PROGRAMS
+FINANCIAL OBLIGATIONS SPECIFIC TO GRADUATE STUDIES

 - 1. Graduate students are responsible for compliance with all general financial obligations as set forth in the General Financial Policy section of this Bulletin. - 2.
-Tuition, fees, and required forms (i.e., company reimbursement form, information sheet, enrollment agreement) are due by registration or as required by the mail-in registration procedures.
-If tuition, fees, and the required forms are not received by the Business Office on or before registration day, a student's registration may be cancelled.
+Tuition, fees, and required forms (i.e., company reimbursement form, information sheet, enrollment agreement) are due by the first day of class or as required by the mail-in registration procedures.
+If tuition, fees, and the required forms are not received by the Student Accounts Office on or before the first day of class, a student's registration may be cancelled.
 Balances due may be paid by cash, check, MasterCard, Visa, American Express, or Discover.

-3. Graduate students desiring to pay education expenses in monthly installments should contact the Business Office of the College or the following company:
+Graduate students desiring to pay education expenses in monthly installments should contact the Student Accounts Office of the College or the following company:

-Tuition Management Systems P. O. Box 842722 Boston, MA 02284-2722 Customer Service (1-888-356-0350) Internet Site: www.afford.com
+Tuition Management Systems

+P. O. Box 842722

+Boston, MA 02284-2722

+Customer Service (1-888-356-0350)

+Internet Site: www.afford.com/shc

-- 4. Refunds are only calculated for total withdrawal from an enrollment period.
-All graduate students must officially withdraw through the Office of Lifelong Learning and Graduate Programs.
-Refunds will be calculated from the date of registration to the last date of attendance for an enrollment period or to the official withdrawal date for an enrollment period as determined by the College.
-Refunds will be based on the following policies regardless of the reason for withdrawal. - A. Spring Hill College's Refund Policy
+4. Refunds are only calculated for total withdrawal from an enrollment period.
+All graduate students must officially withdraw through the Office of Graduate and Continuing Studies.
+Refunds will be calculated from the first day of class to the last date of attendance for an enrollment period or to the official withdrawal date for an enrollment period as determined by the College.
+Refunds will be based on the following policies regardless of the reason for withdrawal.

+A. Spring Hill College's Refund Policy